Michael-Antczak/cup-website-scraping/README.md

 ### Background

 This is the task that I was given in 2014 while working in the Acquitions Department at the University of Edinburgh.
 I was asked to get the publication data for almost 3800 ebooks from our collection.
 I was expected to do it manually.
-Input data that I received is in file CUPyear-copy.xlsx
+Input data that I received is in file "CUPyear-copy.xlsx"

 ### Initial time estimation